pretix/pretix/doc/api/resources/item_variations.rst

 price                                 money (string)             The price used for this variation.
 This is either the
-                                                                 same as ``default_price`` if that value is set or equal to the item's ``default_price`` (read-only). active                                boolean                    If ``False``, this variation will not be sold or shown. description                           multi-lingual string       A public description of the variation.
+                                                                 same as ``default_price`` if that value is set or equal to the item's ``default_price`` (read-only). active                                boolean                    If ``false``, this variation will not be sold or shown. description                           multi-lingual string       A public description of the variation.
 May contain Markdown syntax or can be ``null``. position                              integer                    An integer, used for sorting